saalfeldlab/stitching-spark/README.md

 This will create a folder named `ch0-flatfield/` near the provided `ch0.json` file.
 After the application is finished, it will store two files `S.tif` and `T.tif` (the brightfield and the offset respectively).
 The next steps will detect the flatfield folder and will automatically use the estimated flatfields for on-the-fly correction.

+The full list of available parameters for the flatfield script is available [here](https://github.com/saalfeldlab/stitching-spark/wiki/Flatfield-parameters).

 ### 4. Stitch

 <details>